shaunc44/web_crawler_edgar/README.md

 * If you need help searching for valid CIKs this website helps:
 https://www.sec.gov/edgar/searchedgar/cik.htm
+Then make sure that your fund files 13Fs.

 * Here are some valid CIKs to test: